kipDstar/HOSPITAL-MANAGEMENT-SYSTEM-/README.md

 This Hospital Management System offers the following key functionalities:
 ##Department Management:
 Create, View, Edit, Delete: Full CRUD operations for hospital departments.

 Head Doctor Assignment: Assign and reassign a specific doctor as the head of a department.

 Department Overview: View details like department name, specialty, head doctor, and count of doctors/patients assigned to it.

 ##Doctor Management:
 Create, View, Edit, Delete: Full CRUD operations for doctor profiles.

 Specialization & Department Assignment: Track doctor's specialization and the department they primarily work in.

 ##Patient Management (Admin Side):
 Register Patients: Manually add new patient records with personal details, contact info, and patient type (Inpatient/Outpatient).

 Inpatient/Outpatient Details: Capture specific information based on patient type (e.g., room number, admission/discharge dates for inpatients; last visit date for outpatients).

 Doctor & Department Assignment: Assign patients to specific doctors and departments.

 View, Edit, Delete: Comprehensive management of existing patient records.

 ##Patient Self-Registration:
 New Patient Onboarding: A dedicated interface allowing new patients to register themselves by providing basic personal and contact information.
 Self-registered patients are initially classified as outpatients.

 🚀 Techstack:
 This project leverages a modern full-stack architecture:

 Backend:
 Flask: A lightweight Python web framework for building the RESTful API.

 SQLAlchemy: Python SQL toolkit and Object-Relational Mapper (ORM) for interacting with the database.

 SQLite: A file-based SQL database used for development.

 Flask-CORS: Enables Cross-Origin Resource Sharing for seamless communication with the frontend.

 Pipenv: A dependency management tool for Python projects.

 Frontend:
 React: A JavaScript library for building interactive user interfaces.

 Vite: A fast build tool that provides a rapid development environment for React.

 Tailwind CSS: A utility-first CSS framework for rapid and responsive UI styling.

 ⚙️ Setup Instructions
 Follow these steps to get the project up and running on your local machine.

 ##Prerequisites
 Before you begin, ensure you have the following installed:

 Python 3.8+: Download Python

 Node.js (LTS recommended) & npm: Download Node.js

 Flask: pip install flask

 Flask-cors: pip install flask_cors

 Pipenv: Install globally using pip: pip install pipenv

 1. Backend Setup
 Clone the Repository:

-Navigate to your desired development directory and clone your project repository (assuming your backend is part of a larger repo or is the root of HOSPITAL-MANAGEMENT-SYSTEM-): git clone <your-repo-url>
+Navigate to your desired development directory and clone your project repository (assuming your backend is part of a larger repo or is the root of HOSPITAL-MANAGEMENT-SYSTEM-):

+git clone <your-repo-url>
 cd HOSPITAL-MANAGEMENT-SYSTEM-

-(If your backend is nested, e.g., HOSPITAL-MANAGEMENT-SYSTEM-/backend, adjust cd accordingly.)
 Install Python Dependencies:
 pipenv install